michaelnisi/ola/README.md

 # ola - check reachability of host

 The **ola** [Swift](https://developer.apple.com/swift/) module monitors the reachability of a named host.
-It applies a callback each time the reachability of the host changes.
+It applies a callback when the reachability of the host changes.

 ## Example

-Issue a bulletproof request that, despite unreliable network, will eventually succeed.
+Issue a bulletproof request that—despite unreliable network—will eventually succeed:

 ```swift
 import Foundation